 Skip to Content

 At Massey University we refer to programmes and courses.
 A programme is your overall qualification (for example, degree, diploma and certificate) whereas courses are the individual modules that you take to complete your chosen programme.
-For example, the "Bachelor of Business Studies" is a programme whereas "115.101 Statistics for Business" is a course that is part of the Bachelor of Business programme.
+For example, the "Bachelor of Business" is a programme whereas "115.101 Statistics for Business" is a course that is part of the Bachelor of Business programme.

 Each programme has its own structure which is explained in the Programmes and courses web pages.
 When you select your individual courses you need to ensure that you are on track to fulfil all of your programme requirements to be able to graduate.